bonitasoft/bonita-doc/md/bonita-studio-download-installation.md

 The first step of this getting started tutorial is to setup your development environment.
 All you need is actually to install Bonita Studio.

 ::: info
-If you face any difficulties in this getting started tutorial, please ask for help on [community Q&A](https://community.bonitasoft.com/questions-and-answers) and/or open an issue on our [community issue tracker](https://bonita.atlassian.net/projects/BBPMC/issues).
+If you face any difficulties in this getting started tutorial, please [ask for help on Bonita community](https://community.bonitasoft.com/questions-and-answers) and/or open an issue on our [community issue tracker](https://bonita.atlassian.net/projects/BBPMC/issues).
 :::

 ## Download Bonita Studio

 To download Bonita Studio latest version, open the [download page](https://www.bonitasoft.com/downloads) and start the download by clicking on the "Download" button.
 This will start the download of Bonita Studio installer for your operating system.

-Once download is finished you should have one of the following file on your computer (x.y.z refers to the Studio version, e.g. 7.9.1):
+Once download is finished you should have one of the following file on your computer (x.y.z refers to the Studio version, e.g. 7.9.2):
 - Windows: `BonitaStudioCommunity-x.y.z-x86_64.exe`
 - macOS: `BonitaStudioCommunity-x.y.z-x86_64.dmg`
-- Linux: `BonitaSubscription-x.y.z-x86_64.run`
+- Linux: `BonitaStudioCommunity-x.y.z-x86_64.run`

 You are now ready to start the installation process.